mohamedelshwimy/AmazonSeleniumJavaTask/README.md

 - **Sorting Confirmation**: Checks that products are sorted from high to low price.
 - **Product Addition**: Adds all products priced below 15,000 EGP to the cart.
 - **Pagination Handling**: Moves to the next page if no products meet the price criteria on the current page.
+- **Handling Addresses**: Add New address and Remove Address if exists
+- **Handling Products in Cart**: Handle Cart to be Emptied before adding items to it

 ## 📁 Project Structure